 This prospective buying couple was daunted by the Defender’s cargo area, contrasting it with their current 200 Series ‘Cruiser.
 They thought the door opening was way too narrow and the interior cargo space nowhere as spacious as the original Defender’s.

 In summary, we’re disappointed that the Defender had brilliant performance and ergonomics, with on and off road capability that equalled very high Discovery/Rangie standards, but with design features that would not have been acceptable to the original Defender engineers.

 As the 2020 critics said: “It’s not a Defender replacement; it’s a Disco-Rangie with retro-look bodywork”.

-We agree with them and so does Ian Ratcliffe, INEOS CEO, whose Grenadier wagon is scheduled for Australian release in mid-2022.
+We agree with them and so does Ian Ratcliffe, INEOS CEO, whose Grenadier wagon was given its Australian release in mid-2022.